 Since SaaS POS software is accessible online and maintained through the cloud, customers aren’t tied to an on-site computer.
 Restaurateurs who use cloud-based POS solutions can access all of the data and information stored in their POS system remotely and whenever they want.

 They can log in to their accounts from anywhere, using any device that has internet access, and view all of the data stored in their system in real-time.
 This provides a level of flexibility that traditional POS solutions can’t compete with, and is a huge help to owners and operators who practically live in their restaurants.
 With cloud-based POS software, they’re no longer tied to their back office.

 5. Remote Support

 Prior to the SaaS model, POS systems could only be supported on-site.
-Traditional models require restaurant owners to pay an IT professional to come in and maintain and troubleshoot their systems.
-Not only is it very expensive, but it also means that they have to wait for an IT person to arrive and address the issue before they can continue using the system.
-A restaurant’s POS is a mission critical system.
-If it's not working properly or cannot be accessed during business hours, it can be catastrophic to the restaurant’s operations and to the guest experience.
-SaaS POS systems can be accessed and supported remotely, which eliminates the need for on-premise support and allows for more timely assistance.
-Depending on their level of support, restaurant managers or employees can call a critical support line and fix the system immediately over the phone.
+Traditional models require restaurant owners to pay an IT professional to come in to troubleshoot and maintain their systems.
+Aside from being very expensive, this also requires restaurants to wait around for an IT person to arrive and fix the issue before they can continue using the system.
+A restaurant’s POS is a mission critical system — if it's not working properly or can’t be accessed during business hours, it can be catastrophic to the restaurant’s operations and the guest experience.

 6. Regular Software Updates & Troubleshooting